 Transmit writes are also double-buffered.
-The user software writes to SPIxBUF.
-When the master or slave transfer is completed, the contents of the shift register (SPIxSR) are moved to the receive buffer.
+The user writes to SPIxBUF.
+When the master or slave transfer is completed, the contents of the shift register (SPIxSR) is moved to the receive buffer.
 If any transmit data has been written to the buffer register, the contents of the transmit buffer are moved to SPIxSR.
 The received data is thus placed in SPIxBUF and the transmit data in SPIxSR is ready for the next transfer.

-Note: Both the transmit buffer (SPIxTXB) and the receive buffer (SPIxRXB) are mapped to the same register address, SPIxBUF.
-Do not perform read-modify-write operations (such as bit-oriented instructions) on the SPIxBUF register.
+Both the transmit buffer (SPIxTXB) and the receive buffer (SPIxRXB) are mapped to the same register address, SPIxBUF.